namankr85100/Stripe-PHP-Subs-Foundation/README.md

-# Responsive PHP Stripe subscription sign up page
+# Responsive Stripe subscription sign up page with PHP and Foundation

 This project is based on the Stripe subscription tutorial files: https://stripe.com/docs/tutorials/subscriptions.
 The front end uses the Zurb Foundation framework: http://foundation.zurb.com/